Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

 * Comparison table that is responsive and has a horizontal scrollbar when screen is too small.

 ##### To Do
-* Hover state over features column that describes each feature in simple terms.
-This will act as a gargon buster.
+* Pop up on features column that describes each feature in simple terms.
+This will act as a gargon buster. (requires javascript)

 #### PS5/Xbox Page
 ##### Active